 - Better signalisation.

-- General traffic lanes reduced to one lane in each direction to accommodate new busway.
+- General traffic lanes were reduced to one lane in each direction to accommodate the new busway.

-- Traffic movements on Lagoon Drive better managed by new signals.
+- Traffic movements on Lagoon Drive are better managed by new signals.

-- Southern side of Lagoon Drive designed to avoid significant geological and archaeological features.
+- The southern side of Lagoon Drive is designed to avoid significant geological and archaeological features.

-- New access to rear of some Queens Road shops via Korma Lane.
+- New access to the rear of some Queens Road shops via Korma Lane.

 - A new access way from Bridge Street, at the end of the cul-de-sac, for eight properties that currently have property access from Church Crescent.